StevenBtw/solvor/wiki-content/Continuous-Optimization.md

 - **Nadam:** Adam + Nesterov momentum, marginal improvements
 - **Heavy ball:** Classical momentum variant

-Adam covers 80% of use cases.
+Adam probably covers 80% of use cases.
 For the other 20%, consider specialized libraries like PyTorch or JAX.

 ## See Also